stevenc-stb/spdx-3-model/model/AI/Classes/InteractionTemplate.md

 ## Summary

-A artifact that defines the structure, formatting, and variable placeholders for AI model interactions.
+An artifact that defines the structure, formatting, and variable placeholders for AI model interactions.

 ## Description